 These sorts of questions are less common in Part 1 of the IELTS exam (but frequently appear in Part 3).
 The purpose of these questions is to test your ability to form conditional statements, which can be a simple as using I would like to.
-However, this type of question also offers you an opportunity to boost your score with a well-crafted If/Then construction:
+However, this type of question also offers you an opportunity to boost your score with a well-crafted if/then conditional:

-During this part of the test, you will be asked to speak for 1–2 minutes about a particular topic.
-The Examiner will give you a sheet of paper with the topic on which you should speak, along with a pen and a blank piece of paper.
-Before speaking, you will have 1 minute to read the topic and make notes about what you want to say.
-The Examiner will time you with a stopwatch, and tell you when to begin speaking.
+During this part of the test, you must speak for 1–2 minutes about a single topic.
+The Examiner will give you a sheet of paper with some questions, along with a pen and a blank piece of paper.
+Before speaking, you will have 1 minute to read the questions and make notes about what you want to say.

 The purpose of this task is to test your ability to speak fluently and coherently for an extended period of time (1–2 minutes).
-The Examiner now wants to see how well you can organize and connect a string of ideas, and what happens to your spoken English skills when the element of time pressure is added and the support of a conversation partner is removed.
-Does your pronunciation become less clear?
-Does your vocabulary become more limited?
-Can you remember which grammatical structures to use, even under stress?
+The Examiner now wants to see how well you can organize and connect multiple ideas.
+The Examiner also wants to see what happens to your speaking skills when the element of time pressure is added and the support of a conversation partner is removed.

-Like Part 1, the topics in this are intended to be simple and easy to talk about.
-They do not require special knowledge, and most of them can be answered with basic vocabulary and grammar.
-However, you have the opportunity here to boost your score by using advanced words, phrases, and grammatical structures — just make sure you use them in the right way!
+Like Part 1, the questions are intended to be simple and easy to talk about.
+They don’t require special expertise, and most of them can be answered with basic vocabulary and grammar.
+Having said thathaving said that: an idiomatic phrase to connect two ideas that seem opposite but are both true, you have the opportunity here to boost your score by using advanced words, phrases, and grammatical structures (just make sure you use them in the right way!).

-Although it is impossible to predict which topic the Examiner will give you, most of the topics fit into one of five categories: people, places, things, activities, and past events.
+Although it’s impossible to predict which topic the Examiner will give you, most of the topics fit into one of five categories: people, places, things, activities, and past events.

-Below are some topics that have appeared on the IELTS in previous years:
+Below are some topics that have the Examiners have used in previous years:

 - Describe a well-known person you like or admire.